Štefan Rosina: Retirement and subsequent return with KTM

-2021-2022 European GT2 success
+2021-2023 European GT2 success

 2020's success in GTX was followed by a full KTM works drive in 2021 and 2022 in the Stephane Ratel-run Fanatec GT2 European Series, again partnering with Reiter Engineering under the team name True Racing.
 2021 was a success, Rosina and his teammate Sehdi Sarmini taking podiums at Misano and Monza, followed by a win at Spa Francorchamps in the season closer.
 The latter result was particularly significant, being the first overall win for the marque in international GT racing.

 In 2022 the Slovak would return as a genuine contender in GT2, this time partnered with Bronze level prospect Filip Sladecka.
 After a forgettable start at Imola which yielded a sixth place and a retirement, the next round at the Red Bull Ring saw the pair finish first in race 1, followed by a respectable P4 in class the following day.
 At the following meeting at Spa, however, he and countryman Sladecka dominated, with a lights to flag victory in the first race, followed by another win from a P3 grid slot in Race 2.
 This weekend would see the pair take the series lead for the first time with two rounds to go.
 P3 and a win in two scrappy Valencia races saw Rosina maintain their lead with only the season finale at Paul Ricard to go.

 The final round of the season at Paul Ricard started positively for team mate Sladecka and Rosina, in qualifying the pair sealing P1 and P3 on the grid for Race 1 and Race 2 respectively.
 In the first race, however, a chaotic start saw Sladecka drop initially to third, then to ninth after leaving the track, finally recovering to fourth by the time of the mandated driver changes, a position Rosina eventually converted to P3 by the end of the race.
 Their title rivals Longin and Saelens took victory for 25 points, leaving the series to be decided in the final race later that day.

 Race 2 would be a disappointment.
 A strong start from P3 moving ahead of the rival High Class Racing Audi would put the Slovak into P2, but as the Audi’s pace won out, this would slip to third.
 After the driver change, Rosina’s teammate Sladecka and the Audi R8 of Aurelius Rusteika made contact into the Le Beausset corner, ending Sladecka’s race and the KTM True Racing duo's hopes for the GT2 European Series title.
 With this, Rosina and his team-mate would have to settle for the consolation of being European Vice Champions.

+2023 would see the Slovak contest the GT2 Series again with KTM True Racing, this time less successfully, Rosina securing a single win and fourth place overall in the championship.